ryancramerdesign/ProcessWire/README.md

 ### Upgrading from ProcessWire 2.2 or 2.3

-ProcessWire 2.4 and 2.5 have two new software requirements:
+Newer versions of ProcessWire have these additional requirements:

 - PHP 5.3.8+ (older versions supported PHP 5.2)
 - PDO database driver (older versions only used mysqli)